AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 To enable or disable labels, pass `true` or `false` either directly to **labels()** or to the {api:anychart.core.ui.LabelsFactory#enabled}enabled(){api} method of labels:

 ```
-// enable labels of regular tasks
+// enable labels of tasks
 var chart.getTimeline().tasks().labels(true);
 ```

 ```
-// enable labels of regular tasks
+// enable labels of tasks
 chart.getTimeline().tasks().labels().enabled(true);
 ```